Skip to Content

 A 504 plan is different from an Individualized Education Program (or IEP for short).

-They’re both created with the goal of helping students to thrive in school, and they’re both available at no cost to the child’s family.
+They’re both created with the goal of helping students thrive in school, and they’re both available at no cost to the child’s family.
 However, IEPs are part of special education, and 504 plans are not.

 There are also different requirements for students to receive IEPs compared to 504 plans.